TomiVidal99/afc_micro/up16/README.md

 | loads to RX the sum of RX and a memory | RX_MEM_SUM | 0708    | 0000011100001000

 ##### all _'given data'_ it's thought to be given as the next 16 bits instruction.

+## FPGA not detected in Quartus
+If you get an error that the FPGA won't detect the FPGA you just have to install manually the driver found in the Quartus installation directory, inside the _'drivers'_ folder.

 ## Contact